-We offer digital cinema packages (DCPs) for indie and Short filmmakers looking to exhibit their film theatrically.
+At Square Elephant Productions, we specialize in providing digital cinema packages (DCPs) to independent and short filmmakers who are looking to exhibit their films theatrically.
 We also offer DCP packaging services to film festivals.

-DCPs come in either 2K or 4K format and can be flat (2D) or stereoscopic (3D), and they can have stereo, 5.1. or 7.1. surround sound.
+DCPs have become the global standard for digital cinema projection and offer exceptional quality and flexibility.
+They come in 2K or 4K formats and can be either 2D or 3D with stereo, 5.1. or 7.1. surround sound.

-If you are in the London area, you can drop off your drives and pick up your Digital Cinema packages at our East London based office.
+If you’re in the London area, you can drop off your drives and pick up your Digital Cinema packages at our Soho-based studio.

-We can also arrange pick up and delivery (subject to availability), or you can of course mail it to us, transfer by ftp or ship it by courier – whatever works best.
+We also offer pick-up and delivery (subject to availability), or you can mail it to us, transfer it by FTP or ship it by courier.

 Accepted File Formats